Edward H. Brooks: After World War II

 Upon return to the United States at the close of the European war, General Brooks assumed command of the Fourth Service Command at Atlanta, Georgia.
 He was appointed deputy commander of the Seventh Army at Atlanta in June 1946, and the following March became deputy commander of the Third Army there.
 He assumed command of the Antilles Department at Fort Brooke, San Juan, Puerto Rico, in September 1947 and, two months later, was designated Commanding General United States Army Caribbean, with station at Quarry Heights, Panama Canal Zone.
 On 24 July 1948, he was awarded the Chilean Grand Cross of the Star of Military Merit, 1st Class, for his long service in their national defense.

 Army commanders in the United States and certain overseas commanders meet with Secretary of the Army Frank Pace and General J. Lawton Collins, Army Chief of Staff, in the Pentagon in routine sessions, June 5, 1952.
 Lieutenant General Edward H. Brooks is sat second from the left, between Lieutenant General Charles L. Bolte (left) and Lieutenant General Willis D. Crittenberger (right).

-Later in 1948 Brooks was named Assistant Chief of Staff for Personnel (G-1) of the Army and in March 1949 promoted to the three-star rank of lieutenant general.
-He then served as commanding general of the U.S. Second Army at Fort Meade, Maryland, from 1951 until he retired from active service on April 30, 1953.
+In November 1948 Brooks was named Assistant Chief of Staff for Personnel (G-1) of the Army and in March 1949 promoted to the three-star rank of lieutenant general.
+He then served as commanding general of the U.S. Second Army at Fort Meade, Maryland, from June 1951 until he retired from active service on April 30, 1953.

 The following was written of Brooks at the time of his retirement by General Jacob L. Devers: "Ted Brooks is a man of action.
 He accepts responsibility and then does something constructive about it—and he does it now, not tomorrow.
 He is a great fighter to have on your side, for he thinks only of the big objective and never of himself.
 He is quick and sound in his thinking—has tremendous courage—and will tackle any problem with new approaches until he gets the solution.
 His integrity is of the highest order, and he has great loyalty up and down.
 He knows when and where to disperse the work load, and when and where to concentrate it.
 His judgment is unquestionably sound.
 In addition, Ted has a wonderfully pleasing and dynamic personality.
 God has truly endowed him with wisdom and with an unfailing ability to understand his fellow man.
 A great soldier, a keen strategist, and a thoroughly capable administrator, Ted Brooks has all the qualities that would make him an excellent Chief of Staff of the Army."